-Powers of Commissioner.
+Powers of Commis-

-- (b) have power to issue to Deputy and Assistant Commissioners of Elections, returning officers, presiding officers and other election officers such directions as he may deem necessary to ensure effective execution of the provisions of this Act; - (c) execute and perform all other powers and duties which are conferred and imposed upon him by or under this Act. - 129.
-If any difficulty arises in first giving effect to any of the provisions of this Act, the Commissioner may, by Order published in the Gazette, issue all such directions as he may deem necessary with a view to providing for any special or unforeseen circumstances or to determining or adjusting any question or matter for the determination or adjustment of which no provision or effective provision is made by this Act.
+- 126. The Commissioner shall- - (a) exercise general direction and supervision over the administrative conduct of elections under this Act; - (b) have power to issue to Deputy and Assistant Commissioners of Elections, returning officers, presiding officers and other election officers such directions as he may deem necessary to ensure active execution of the provisions of this Act; - (c) execute and perform all other powers and duties which are conferred and imposed upon him by or under this Act.

+127. If any difficulty arises in first giving effect to any of the provisions of this Act, the Commissioner may, by Order published in the Gazette, issue all such directions as he may deem necessary with a view to providing for any special or unforeseen circumstances or to determining or adjusting any question or matter for the determination or adjustment of which no provision or effective provision is made by this Act.

-Removal of difficulties.
+Removal of difficulties